 For there must also be factions among you, that those who are approved may be recognized among you.
 Therefore when you come together in one place, it is not to eat the Lord’s Supper.1 Corinthians 11:19-20

-We need to be careful to not judge others.
-Jesus taught us about blindspots in our own eyes and the danger of accusing others when He said:
+We need to be careful not to judge others.
+Jesus taught us about blind spots in our own eyes and the danger of accusing others when He said:

 And why do you look at the speck in your brother’s eye, but do not perceive the plank in your own eye?
 Or how can you say to your brother, ‘Brother, let me remove the speck that is in your eye,’ when you yourself do not see the plank that is in your own eye?
 Hypocrite!
 First remove the plank from your own eye, and then you will see clearly to remove the speck that is in your brother’s eye.Luke 6:41-42

-F. Judas as an example
+F. Judas is an example